-Getting Brexit-ready was by far the most challenging thing we’d ever done to keep our £300m international business on the road.
+Getting Brexit-ready was by far the most challenging thing the team had ever done to keep our £300m international business on the road.

-We had invested nearly £14m in the last two years getting ready.
-That included recruiting almost 300 additional people – mainly to handle customs clearance – plus massive spend on warehousing space and IT systems.
+there had been an investment of nearly £14m in the previous two years getting ready.
+That included recruiting almost 300 additional people – mainly to handle customs clearance – plus a massive spend on warehousing space and IT systems.

-There was also been a knock-on effect across numerous departments, from Sales to Customer Care to Finance and beyond.
+There was also a knock-on effect across numerous departments, from Sales to Customer Care to Finance and beyond.

-To make sure we make joined-up decisions, we had a project team of 20 people who met every morning and afternoon to discuss issues, pool ideas and create solutions for our customers.
+To make sure the company made joined-up decisions, there was a project team of 20 people who met every morning and afternoon to discuss issues, pool ideas and create solutions for DPD’s customers.

 As I have discussed previously, when massive change hits your business, you find out what your people are made of.
 Team DPD stood at 22,000 strong (9,000 more than this time last year), and during 2020 I lost count of how many times I asked all of them to “dig deep and go again”.

 I felt humbled by the incredible resilience DPD employees showed when faced with the double-whammy of Covid and Brexit.
-They displayed enormous grit and determination to keep going on a path where there are no shortcuts.
+They displayed enormous grit and determination to keep going on a path where there were no shortcuts.

 Do you speak Brexit?

-It’s also been fascinating to see how different customers have reacted to the new trading environment, and we identified three distinct groups:
+It’s also been fascinating to see how different customers have reacted to the new trading environment, and there were three distinct groups: